QCMM/workshop2017/Free_energy_day1/solvation_free_energies/README.md

 For phenol, for example, in GBSA solvent, I get a hydration free energy of -10.077 +- 0.008 kT over 5000 iterations.
 Values for 500 iterations in implicit solvent are quite consistent; I obtain -10.038 +- 0.026 kT, so very similar.
+Implicit solvent converges particularly rapidly for small rigid solutes, since there is very little to sample.
+For molecules with rotatable bonds, many more iterations may be required, even in implicit solvent.

 See `python run_hydration.py` for usage information